Adult College Experience (ACE)

 The University Theatre is UW-Manitowoc's campus/community theatre group.
 The group offers several productions each year – one mainstage production in the fall, one mainstage and one workshop (staged reading or one-act) in the spring.
 The community is also invited to audition and participate, though casting preference is given for current students.

-The Theatre Company aims to provide more theatre opportunities for UW-Manitowoc students by producing a series of Guerilla Theatre (24-hour theatre) events, as well as occasionally providing for student-directed performances and readings of student work.
+The Univeristy Theatre Co. aims to provide more theatre opportunities for UW-Manitowoc students by producing a series of Guerilla Theatre (24-hour theatre) events, as well as occasionally providing for student-directed performances and readings of student work.
 In addition, the Theatre Co. will look to promote theatrical involvement by organizing trips to see theatre when possible.